-- Resiliency When part of your architecture fails, it doesn’t need to take the entire system down with it.
+When part of your architecture fails, it doesn’t need to take the entire system down with it.
 Message queues decouple processes, so if a process that is processing messages from the queue fails, messages can still be added to the queue to be processed when the system recovers.
 This ability to accept requests that will be retried or processed at a later date is often the difference between an inconvenienced customer and a frustrated customer.

 The redundancy provided by message queues guarantees that a message will be processed eventually, so long as a process is reading the queue.
 On top of that, IronMQ provides an only-delivered-once guarantee.
-No matter how many processes are pulling data from the queue, each message will only be processed a single time.
-This is made possible because retrieving a message “reserves” that message, temporarily removing it from the queue.
+No matter how many processes pull data from the queue, each message will only be processed a single time.
+This is possible because retrieving a message “reserves” that message, temporarily removing it from the queue.
 Unless the client specifically states that it’s finished with that message, the message will be placed back on the queue to be processed after a configurable amount of time.

 In a lot of situations, the order with which data is processed is important.
 Message queues are inherently ordered, and capable of providing guarantees that data will be processed in a specific order.
 IronMQ guarantees that messages will be processed using FIFO (first in, first out), so the order in which messages are placed on a queue is the order in which they’ll be retrieved from it.

-- Understanding Data Flow
+Understanding Data Flow

 In a distributed system, getting an overall sense of how long user actions take to complete and why is a huge problem.
-Message queues, through the rate with which they are processed, help to easily identify under-performing processes or areas where the data flow is not optimal.
+Message queues, through the rate with which they are processed, easily help to identify under-performing processes or areas where the data flow is not optimal.